patricksimonian/lhl-intro-html-css/html-intro/html.md

  Perfect, we have a working skeleton to start our markup.

- Before we start coding our HTML in it's best to visualize how our content is going to live in the page.
+ Before we start coding our HTML, it's best to visualize how our content is going to live in the page.

- The best way to do that is to start thinking <b>boxes</b>.
+ On of the ways to do that is to start thinking <b>boxey</b>.

 ![thinking boxy](/assets/imgs/step-13.png)

- This is because every element/tag in HTML can be thought of as living in its own box.
+ Every element/tag in HTML can be thought of as living in its own box.
 Elements/tags can be placed inside other boxes (other elements).
 We call that process nesting.

  The image above visualizes how all our HTML elements will live and how they are oriented/nested.